hatch-lab/ne-rupture/README.md

   --min-track-length=<int>  [default: 5] Tracks less than this number of frames will be excluded.
 The minimum track length must be >= 4, so that derivatives can be calculated.
   --edge-filter=<int>  [default: 50] Filters cells out that are within this many pixels of the edge.
-  --accept-tracks  [default: False] Whether to just accept the tracks; skip asking to check
+  --accept-tracks  [default: False] Whether to just accept the tracks; skip asking to check --skip-tracks  [default: False] Treat each frame as a separate position; don’t draw tracks or calculate some derived features, which would require a timeline
 ```

 #### Segmenter requirements